A look at the Bible's themes of madness, dysfunction, and reconciliation

 Make no mistake about it, an enraged Christ bullying a defenseless fig tree represents the most perplexing passage in all the Gospels, but it's probably the sort of thing we are not meant to understand.
 Jesus is about to drive the money changers from the Temple.
 He will condemn the corrupt practices of the religious establishment with allusions to Isaiah and Jeremiah.
 He is predicting the fall of Jerusalem with references to Daniel.
 He knows human nature all too well.
 He sees the future with a clarity of one with the courage to look.
 He knows what is coming, including his own execution, and he is distressed and disillusioned.

 He is a prophet, on one hand the sanest man in the world.
 On the other, he is far too sane for his own good, sane to the point of mad.
 Even his own family fails to understand him.
 Mad, here, is not a clinical condition.
-It is society's obdurate refusal to recognize a special son in their midst.
+From a certain faith perspective, it is society's obdurate refusal to recognize a special son in their midst.

 We can start right from the very beginning, at the very first sibling rivalry in history, between Cain and Abel.
 Soon after, we have Noah waking from a drunken stupor and cursing the descendants of his son Ham.
 Then we have Abraham, the father of his people.
 Yes, we all know about the would-be sacrifice of his son, Isaac, but ponder this disturbing passage in relation to his other son Ishmael, whose mother was Hagar the slave girl: